Youth & Education

-NEFWC offers a WIA Youth Program, under the direction of the Regional Employment Board of Hampden County, providing young inner-city people with opportunity for personal and professional growth.
-Skill-building and one-on-one counseling helps young people find and keep jobs, and a summer job program familiarizes teenagers with the adult world of work and offers them valuable on-the-job experience.
-WIA Youth Website
+NEFWC offers a WIA Youth Program, under the direction of the Regional Employment Board of Hampden County, providing young inner-city people with opportunities for personal and professional growth.
+Skill-building and one-on-one counseling help young people find and keep jobs, and a summer job program familiarizes teenagers with the adult world of work and offers them valuable on-the-job experience.

 The Corporation for Public Management (CPM) also supports at-risk youth in completing their secondary education and providing opportunities for further education and employment.